IAkumaI/sharedb-secure/README.md

 ### Upgrade 0.1.x to 0.2.0

-Server queryies was added.
+Server queries was added.
 You must provide `serverQuery` to options or set `options.allowRegularQueries` to true.

 ### Features